Semat77/Project-Knight/README.md

 Contributing
 Contributions to Project Knight are currently not being accepted.

-Contact
-If you have any questions or feedback, feel free to contact us at s.matuszczyk1@gmail.com .

 Note: Project Knight is currently an archival project, and active development may not be ongoing.